fraser50/f28wp-web-game/README.md

 # f28wp-web-game
-A mutliplayer MMO browser game written for a university project
+A multiplayer MMO browser game written for a university project